tesar-tech/BlazorStatic/BlazorStaticWebsite/Content/Docs/new-start.md

   ---
   ```

-  These metadata has to match C# class (`BlazorStatic.FronMatter`) that we will use now.
+  These metadata has to match C# class (`BlazorStatic.FrontMatter`) that we will use now.
 You can customize the class to match your own metadata.

 - Mark Content folder to copy to the output: